The Science Behind Microfibre: Why Quality Matters for Lenses

 In textile science, the density of a microfibre cloth is measured in GSM (grams per square meter).
 The higher the GSM, the denser and more absorbent the material.

-Barroccu & Co cloths feature premium high-GSM microfibre with split fibres engineered to capture microscopic particles while staying soft enough for glass, coatings, and camera lenses.
+Barroccu & Co cloths use premium high-GSM microfibre with split fibres engineered to capture microscopic particles while staying soft enough for coated lenses, filters, and camera optics.

 Why Cheap Lens Cloths Fail